Chart Color Schemes

 Employment conditions in Yarrabah face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Yarrabah has a diverse workforce with both white and blue collar jobs, with essential services well represented.
-The unemployment rate is 67.1%, as per AreaSearch's aggregation of statistical area data.
+Yarrabah's workforce comprises both white and blue-collar jobs, with essential services well represented.
+Its unemployment rate is 67.1%, as per AreaSearch's statistical area data aggregation.
+As of September 2025233 residents are employed, while the unemployment rate stands at 63.1% above Rest of Qld's rate of 4.1%.

-As of September 2025233 residents are employed while the unemployment rate stands at 63.1% above Rest of Qld's rate of 4.1%.
-Workforce participation in Yarrabah is significantly lower at 36.1%, compared to Rest of Qld's 59.1%.
-Key industries for employment among residents include health care & social assistance, public administration & safety, and education & training.
-The area specializes in public administration & safety, with an employment share 4.9 times the regional level.
+Workforce participation in Yarrabah is significantly lower at 36.5%, compared to Rest of Qld's 65.7%.
+Census responses indicate that only 3.0% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Key industries for employment among residents are health care & social assistance, public administration & safety, and education & training.
+Yarrabah has a particular specialization in public administration & safety, with an employment share 4.9 times the regional level.

 Frequently Asked Questions - Employment